 The topping of our “pie” was an old favorite potato, the russet.
 I sliced the potatoes very thinly, then over lapped layers, on top of the ground meat.
 The finishing touch was more fresh herbs, a drizzle of fresh cream and a splash of olive oil; baked to until bubbly, and creamy.
 It was rich, decadent and flavorful with every bite.
 Slightly citrusy.
 Slightly creamy.
 Very complex.
 Add a salad or roasted baby asparagus, and you have a perfect meal.

-Recipe: Lamb Pie
+Crustless Lamb Pie

 3 pounds ground lamb